peng225/silkroad/README.md

 # Silkroad

 Silkroad is a tool to analyze dependencies between Go packages.
-Silkroad output the result as a dot file for Graphviz.
+Silkroad outputs the result as a dot file for Graphviz.

 ## How to build